 Tristan da Cunha only: International Certificate of Vaccination or Prophylaxis (ICVP) required if arriving from a country with a risk of yellow fever transmission or having transited through an airport of a risk country.

-- applies to children from 6 months.
+- applies to travellers from 6 months of age.

 If a receiving country requires an ICVP as a condition of entry, and the individual should not receive the vaccine on medical grounds, a letter of medical exemption can be considered.